 - Council Events - Safeguarding protocols to be followed, permissions sought from parents / guardians.
 Professionally commissioned photographers or press to be checked and identification to be worn. - Notification of any photography and how it will be used to be attached to any booking forms and notices. - Hirers and Hire Events - To be notified of the Safeguarding Policy, to be asked for a copy of their safeguarding policy.
-To ensure policy includes that photographers must obtain express permission for photographs of children and vulnerable people and may not rely only on general signage, etc. - Casual Users, taking pictures for personal use only (including at Council Events) - The council asks that casual users restrict photographs which include identifiable images of people only include people in their group and not other people using the public space.
+To ensure policy includes seeking the permission for taking and publication of photographs. - Casual Users, taking pictures for personal use only (including at Council Events) - The council asks that causal users restrict photographs which include identifiable images of people only include people in their group and not other people using the public space.